mapillary/inplace_abn/README.md

 The script will process all `.png`, `.jpg` and `.jpeg` images from the input folder and write the predictions in the output folder as `.png` images.
 For additional options, _e.g._ test time augmentation, please consult the script's help message.

+The results on the test data written above were obtained by employing only scale 1.0 + flipping .